 E.4.1 Temporary limitations placed on a provider's clinical privileges are in the form of an abeyance or suspension of those privileges.

-The provider must be notified in writing of the suspension of privileges pending an investigation, the reason for the investigation, and the length of the suspension.
-Resignation from employment of a provider following suspension of privileges shall not prevent the investigation and final recommendations process from continuing.
+The provider will be notified in writing of the suspension of privileges pending an investigation, the reason for the investigation, and the length of the suspension.
+Resignation from employment of a provider following suspension of privileges should not prevent the investigation and final recommendations process from continuing.

 c.
 For all temporary adverse privileging actions, the CHMO will assign an independent investigating officer and an MRB consisting of professional peers that are impartial to the case.
 The MRB will review investigation findings and make final recommendations to the CHMO for evaluation and implementation.
 The provider does not have the right to present his/her case to the MRB but may provide a written statement for consideration.